 So what are your mantras?

-PS: I don’t know if this is necessary, but I often use these mantras with my name on it.
+PS: I don’t know if this is necessary, but I often use these mantras with my name on them.
 For example, “Don’t live with regrets Jade!”